In the mid 1980's, Bruno de Almeida was a musician in the new york downtown music scene collaborating with several musicians, dancers and artists.

 He played guitar in trumpeter's Graham Haynes No Image,an avantguard-jazz band, that performed in new york clubs, including the Knitting Factory and the Village Gate.
 He also had a experimental duo with Graham Haynes where they explored electronically processed sounds and cinema/art influences performing at the Roulette and The Knitting Factory (which eventually led to Bruno becoming a filmmaker in the late 80's).
 In a more traditional jazz vein, Bruno played in a guitar duo with Sérgio Pelágio; in The Saheb Sarbib's Unit, performing at the Brooklyn Museum of Arts, and with Contrabanda, a jazz-rock quintet that he helped form in 1982 in Lisbon which performed until 1984 in various venues including the Porto Jazz Festival.

-Bruno has recently returned to playing music and creating sounds in a collaboration with Tó Trips and Pedro Gonçalves with whom he created multimedia concert-film performances.
+In 2010 Bruno returned to playing music and creating sounds in a collaboration with Tó Trips and Pedro Gonçalves (from Dead Combo) with whom he created multimedia concert-film performances.

 Bruno de Almeida, Tó Trips and Pedro Gonçalo